 Another benefit to the tactical pen, kubotan is that because so many people are unfamiliar with these weapons and don’t know how to use them, they are less likely to be used against you if you lose control of them, unlike a more obvious weapon such as a folding knife or pepper spray.

-However, when it comes to these small self-defense weapons, you need to know how to use them effectively.
 There is absolutely no room for error when engaged with someone who is that close to you.
 A qualified instructor can show you the basics in a short period of time, depending on your learning ability.

 Make sure you continue to practice the learned techniques in a safe environment, there’s no need to hurt anyone when you’re simply training.
 Practice makes permanent, not perfect, so make sure you’re practicing the right way.